theshaunwilson/theshaunwilson/README.md

   </a>
 </p>

 Hey, Im Shaun!
 I am Software Engineer motivated by technology's power to create impacful results.
-I have a background in Business, earning a First Class Honours degree in Business and Entrepreneurship, which enables me to combine my technical expertise and business acumen to drive innovation and create tangible value.
+I have a background in Business, which enables me to combine my technical expertise and business acumen to drive innovation and create tangible value.

 I am currently open to any new clients or opportunities.
 Please feel free to contact me through email or Linkedin.